pnsn/compare_station_xml/README.md

 # compare_station_xml
-Fetch and compare stationXML files from IRIS and SIS (production).
+This script will download the stationXML files from IRIS and SIS-production and compares all of the parameters (latitude, longitdue, starttime...) for each channel+location epoch.
+The responses are also compared using ObsPy's evalresp.

+Python libraries needed: numpy, obspy.

 Config parameters are at the top of the file, change them if you like.